palantir/tslint/README.md

     option is set.

 --test:
-    Runs tslint on the specified directory and checks if tslint's output matches the expected output in .lint files.
-Automatically loads the tslint.json file in the specified directory as the configuration file for the tests.
+    Runs tslint on matched directories and checks if tslint outputs match the expected output in .lint files.
+Automatically loads the tslint.json files in the directories as the configuration file for the tests.
 See the full tslint documentation for more details on how this can be used to test custom rules.

 --project:
     The location of a tsconfig.json file that will be used to determine which